LiaPlayground/BerLearn-Talk-2019/README.md

     --{{4}}--
 These are 4 different links.
-In Markdown you add brackets in front of it and put the link into paretheses, to get a named link.
+In Markdown you add brackets in front of it and put the link into parenthesis, to get a named link.
 If you add a exclamation-mark in front of it, you indicate that it is an image.
 That is Markdown.
-In LiaScript you can add a questionmark to indicate that it is sound, in this case a soundcloud link.
+In LiaScript you can add a question mark to indicate that it is sound, in this case a [soundcloud](https://soundcloud.com) link.
 And if you combine an image with sound you define a video.

      {{4-5}}
 !?[vido](vid/BerLearn5.mp4)<!-- autoplay="autoplay" style="width:100%" -->